lizhanmit/learning-notes/spark-note/spark-note.md

 A Job includes multiple RDDs.

-A RDD can be divided into multiple Stages.
+A RDD can be broken into multiple Stages.

-A Stage includes multiple Tasks.
+A Stages get broken into multiple Tasks that are distributed to nodes on the cluster and then executed.

 ![spark-workflow.png](img/spark-workflow.png)